keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 ---
-title: Unified Parsing & Printing
+title: Introduction
-category: Grammar
+category: BiGrammar
-order: 2
+order: 1
 ---

-BiGrammar is a DSL that allows the user to define both a parser and a pretty printer at the same time.
+Blender's metalanguage for everything syntax related is called BiGrammar.
+Part of its strength is that it defines both a parser and a printer at the same time.
 Operators and methods in BiGrammar will often have an effect on both the parser and the printer, both can sometimes influence only one of both.

 ### Example
 Here follows an example of a small piece of grammar defined using BiGrammar: